The 16th Word of the Month is: LLEVAR

-This month's word "llevar" perfectly fits our criterion for inclusion in the word of the month.
-It's very common, very useful, and trying to translate it with one word would lead to a lot of confusion.
+The verb LLEVAR is very common, very useful and trying to translate it with one word would lead to a lot of confusion.
 When I came to Spain it almost always occurred in the first few minutes when meeting someone. ¿Cuánto tiempo llevas aquí?
 (How long have you been here?) and it was very useful when I found out that to say "I'll buy it" (in a shop) was just "lo llevo".
 Remember that the pronunciation of "ll" is like the "y" in "yes".

 English

-LLEVAR - DIFFERENT MEANINGS
+LLEVAR: DIFFERENT MEANINGS

 Be careful not to confuse LLEVAR and TRAER